2018–19 Marist Red Foxes women's basketball team

 The 2018–19 Marist Red Foxes women's basketball team represented Marist College during the 2018–19 NCAA Division I women's basketball season.
-The Red Foxes were led by 17th-year head coach Brian Giorgis, and played their home games at the McCann Arena as members of the Metro Atlantic Athletic Conference.
-They finished the regular season 23–10 overall, 13–5 in MAAC play to finish third place.
+The Red Foxes were led by 17th-year head coach Brian Giorgis, and played their home games at the McCann Arena in Poughkeepsie, New York as members of the Metro Atlantic Athletic Conference (MAAC).
+They finished the regular season 23–10 overall, 13–5 in MAAC play, to finish in third place.
 As a No. 3 seed in the 2019 MAAC tournament, they advanced to the championship game and were defeated by No. 1 seed Quinnipiac 51–81.

 Previous season

-The Red Foxes finished the 2017–18 season 20–14, 14–4 in MAAC play to finish in second place.
+The Red Foxes finished the 2017–18 season 20–14, 14–4 in MAAC play, to finish in second place.
 As the No. 2 seed at the MAAC tournament, they defeated No. 7 seed Manhattan and No. 3 seed Siena to advance to the championship game, where they lost to top-seeded Quinnipiac.
 They were invited to the 2018 Women's National Invitation Tournament where they lost in the first round at St. John's 47–68.